 Ever since Italian poet and Filippo Tommaso Marinetti, author of the Manifesto of Futurism, created and edited The Futurist Cookbook: 11 Rules for a Perfect Meal (1930), which opposed pasta and the old aesthetic values it represented, Modernist artists have used cookbooks and food manifestos to push beyond the limits of established rules and constraints, opening up new possibilities in terms of artistic direction, forms, and dimensions for food, a topic that has long been marginalized in terms of artistic practice.
 Nevertheless, there have long been cultural figures who have draw upon thinking about food and cuisine to pursue new means of artistic creation, from Guillaume Apollinaire’s Le Gastro-Astronomisme ou la Cuisine nouvelle, to Dali’s Les dîners de Gala, and numerous other cookbooks created by artists.
 These seemingly humorous but in fact serious creations can help us notice the broad and profound implications behind the everyday, ordinary image of food.
 Writing by artists on food also raises connections the topic and its background to a wider range of issues that define our current reality.

 Cookbook of the Pandemic Year is a parallel program to the event organized as part of “Drifting Realities: The Archipelago of Food Discourses.”
 Texts will be published both online and in printed form.
-The cookbook is a creative project that aims to foster new forms of solidarity and collaboration by inviting eighteen artists to remotely participate in the creation of “recipes,” through which artistic concepts can be presented and shared.
+The cookbook is a creative project that aims to foster new forms of solidarity and collaboration by inviting more than a dozen artists to remotely participate in the creation of “recipes,” through which artistic concepts can be presented and shared.
 In the cookbook, these vibrant recipes condense their creators’ personal experiences and artistic methodologies, as well as their contemplation of our current society, yet do not necessarily contain delicious or even edible ingredients.
 A recipe is a special genre, and here its norms, functionality, and spatiality, are being broken and surpassed from within.
 Therefore, each recipe in the publication, as the exploration of a special writing form, bears the mark of an artist, glancing sideways at their perception of our new reality, creating a document of an imagined archipelago’s foodways.
 As an ongoing project, the cookbook will be first published and updated online, before being printed as a limited edition artist-cookbook.

 The publication will be launched and published weekly online starting from August 20, 2020.